Prosp3r/pexservice/README.md

 ## Installation

-- Gitclone this repo and run the binary to home directory of user [ubuntu]

 To setup as user ubuntu

+- Unzip or Gitclone this repo and run the binary to home directory of user [ubuntu]

 RUN The following